How to Hilltop

 Mail & Packages

-Please follow the mailing formats below to ensure letter mail and packages are sent to the correct location.
+Residential Living does not manage on campus mail and packages.
+Follow the mailing formats below to ensure letter mail and packages are sent to the correct location.

-Letter Mail & Packages for Non-Townhouse Residents
+Letter Mail and Packages for Residents (not Townhouses)

 Students Full Name